oesteban/DeepDeface/README.md

 1. Clone [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git)
 2. Store data (MRI Images, volumetric or 2D in nature) within a directory named `data` in the same directory as ARFF-CNN.
 3. Execute `python train.py` and the model will begin training for a single epoch.
-The model weights and graph will be stored in a `.hdf5` file in the same directory as ARFF-CNN.
+The model weights and graph will be stored in a `hdf5` file in the same directory as ARFF-CNN.

+**Please note that ARFF-CNN is currently not following a robust package structure.
+This package is currently being updated to support more command-line arguments for easier usage**.